-From royal families to college graduates to wedding parties, an intro song commands people’s attention and builds anticipation for whatever is about to happen next.
+From royal families to college graduates to wedding parties, intro music commands people’s attention and builds anticipation for whatever is about to happen next (whether in real life or, let’s say, a YouTube video).
 It’s also a way to reinforce intent or importance, which can fulfill the audience’s expectation.

-The same concept applies to media: Think about podcasts, TV shows, and films.
+The same concept applies to media: Think about podcasts, TV shows, commercial videos, and films.

 Intro music is an easy way to subconsciously “set the scene.”
 That might mean giving the audience a sudden flutter of excitement about something familiar.
 And if they’re a new viewer/listener, the song might be there for the sole purpose of indicating the tone or genre of the piece.

 Either way, you can’t overestimate the value of good intro music.
-And as a content creator looking for songs to use in your projects, we’re here to give you an appreciation for this storytelling trick and show you where you can find great royalty free intro music.
+And as a content creator looking for music tracks to use in your projects, we’re here to give you an appreciation for this storytelling trick and show you where you can find great royalty free intro music.

 While the purpose of intro music can vary based on what type of project it is, you can still think of it as a musical theme.
 It’ll be the first thing the audience hears, so a lot of them will latch onto and remember that early musical selection.

-That’s why blockbuster movies, successful TV shows, and even podcasts commit a lot of effort to choosing the perfect intro song.
+That’s why blockbuster movies, successful TV shows, YouTube videos, and even podcasts commit a lot of effort to choosing the right intro music.

-Unfortunately, there’s no “Golden Rule” to creating perfect intro music.
-But there are a few principles or concepts that are worth keeping in mind, whether you’re writing your own music or looking to find one for your next project.
+Unfortunately, there’s no “Golden Rule” to creating perfect intro music (or outro music, for that matter).
+But there are a few principles or concepts that are worth keeping in mind, whether you’re writing your own music or looking to find good royalty free tracks for your next project.

 (Gratuitous content is never a good thing, even if it’s something you personally love.)

 And you want it to be simple.
 Don’t get all wild and complex with dramatic arrangements, multiple key signatures, or tempo changes.
-Find something that will support the piece’s storytelling and streamline it.
+Find music tracks that will support the piece’s storytelling and streamline it.